-I am qualified to teach and to supervise counsellors, both individually and in groups.
+I am qualified to teach and to supervise counsellors and psychotherapists, both individually and in groups.
 Being a supervisor is really important for me and I work hard to meet the need of my supervisees for support and challenge.
 My experience of supervision, both as a supervisor and as a supervisee, is that it is an energising environment for professional review and development and a wonderful opportunity to improve confidence as well as competence.
 I believe that to focus on our continual professional development is essential for ensuring that we offer good quality and safe services to our clients whilst also taking appropriate care of ourselves.

 So, if you want to be challenged but not feel horrible about it, or you want to explore options for working with clients without feeling that you are being told what to do, think about trying supervision with me.